qooxdoo/qooxdoo/docs/desktop/layout/grow.md

 # Grow

-The grow layout stretches all children to the full available size but still respects limits configured by min/max values.
+The Grow layout stretches all children to the full available size but still respects limits configured by min/max values.

 ## Features